Declaration of Protection

 Anime and Manga

-Spike showed hints of this after Buffy died in the episode "The Gift".
+- Buffy the Vampire Slayer: Spike showed hints of this after Buffy died in the season 5 episode "The Gift".

 Film - Animated

-In Frozen, this is why Elsa isolated herself from Anna and remained cold and aloof from her as an adult.
-When she unleashed her ice powers at the coronation, she attempted to flee the kingdom to protect her subjects in general and Anna in particular, not realizing that she locked her kingdom in Endless Winter.
+- In Frozen, this is why Queen Elsa isolated herself from her sister Anna and remained cold and aloof from her as an adult, having harmed her by accident when she used her powers as a kid and lost control of them.
+When she unleashed said ice powers at the coronation, she attempted to flee the kingdom to protect her subjects in general and Anna in particular, not realizing that she locked her kingdom in Endless Winter.